security-notes/infobyte-faraday-wiki/Home.md

 What is Faraday
 ---
-Faraday introduce a new concept (IPE) Integrated Penetration-Test Enviroment.
-First multiuser Penetration test IDE.
+Faraday introduces a new concept (IPE) Integrated Penetration-Test Environment a multiuser Penetration test IDE.
 Designed for distribution, indexation and analysis of the generated data during the process of a security audit.

 The main purpose of Faraday is to re-use the available tools in the community to take advantages of them in a multiuser way.